Cássia Eller: Biography

 Cássia Rejane Eller was born in Rio de Janeiro to Altair Eller, an Army paratrooper sergeant, and Nanci Ribeiro, a housewife.
 Her name was suggested by her grandmother, who was devoted to St. Rita of Cascia.

 Eller moved with her family to Belo Horizonte, Minas Gerais at 6 years old.
 When she was 10 years old, she moved to Santarém, Pará, and at age 12 returned to Rio.
 Her interest in music began when she received a guitar as a gift at age 14.
 She learned how to speak English and play guitar by playing Beatles songs.
 At the age of 18, the family moved again, this time to Brasília.
 There, Eller sang in a choir, auditioned for musicals, worked in two operas as a showgirl, sang frevo, blues, and rock, and performed as a singer for a forró group.
 She was also part of the first electric trio in Brasília, called Massa Real, and played the Surdo drum in a samba group.
 She played and sang in several bars (including Bom Demais).
 In 1981, she appeared in a play by Oswaldo Montenegro.

 A year later, at age 19, wanting her personal freedom, she moved to Belo Horizonte, there finding work as a bricklayer and living in a small rented room.
 Her work, as well as frequent performance commitments, prevented her from completing high school.
 When she returned to Brasília, she replaced a friend as a secretary at the Ministério da Agricultura, but she was fired on the third day and decided to commit herself to singing.

 Career

-Characterized by her deep voice and her musical eclecticism, Eller played the music of great composers of Brazilian rock, MPB, pop, rap, samba, and international rock such as Cazuza, Renato Russo, Rita Lee, Caetano Veloso, Chico Buarque, Nando Reis, Riachão, Janis Joplin, Jimi Hendrix, The Beatles, John Lennon, and Nirvana.
+Characterized by her deep voice and her musical eclecticism, Eller played the music of composers of Brazilian rock, MPB, pop, rap, samba, and international rock such as Cazuza, Renato Russo, Rita Lee, Caetano Veloso, Chico Buarque, Nando Reis, Riachão, Janis Joplin, Jimi Hendrix, The Beatles, John Lennon, and Nirvana.
 She cited her greatest musical influences as Lennon, Paul McCartney, and Nina Simone.

 Though short, her musical career was prolific, with ten recorded albums over the course of twelve years.
 Helped by her uncle, she recorded a demo tape with the song "Por Enquanto" by Renato Russo in 1989.
 Eller's uncle brought the tape to PolyGram, which resulted in Eller being hired by the label.
 Her first participation on a record was in 1990, in Wagner Tiso's album titled "Baobab".